New Sequences Design from Weil Representation with Low Two-Dimensional Correlation in Both Time and Phase Shifts

-For the construction B (the split case of the finite oscillator system $\mathfrak{S}^s$) and the extended construction $\overline{\mathfrak{S}}$ in (\ref{eq-ex}), they can be efficient implemented for a moderate $p$.
-However, for a large $p$, since they need to compute the exponential sum of $p$ elements, they are not so efficient.
-Therefore, in this section, we only make some comparisons for the new construction A ($\Omega$) with some known constructions.
+The split case of the finite oscillator system $\mathfrak{S}^s$ and the extended construction $\overline{\mathfrak{S}}$ can be efficiently implemented for moderate $p$.
+However, for large $p$, since one needs to compute the exponential sum of $p$ elements, they are not so efficient.
+Therefore, in this section, we only make some comparisons for the set $\Omega$ or $\Omega_0$ with some known constructions.

-The elements in a sequence from Heisenberg representation \cite{S.D.Howard} have the form $\varphi_{y,z}(i)=\eta^{yi^2 +zi}$ where $0\leqslant y,z \leqslant p-1$.
-The magnitude of the auto ambiguity function of such sequences can reach $p$ with $\frac{1}{p}$ probability, which is very poor, while the upper bound of the cross ambiguity function between two phase-shift distinct sequences is given by $\sqrt{p}$, and the magnitude of the Fourier transform of these sequences is equal to $1$ for $y\neq 0$.

-Chu sequences \cite{Chu72} and Alltop quadratic sequences \cite{Alltop80} with period $p$ can be considered as a subset of the above sequences for $z=0$ whose elements are given by $\varphi_y(i)=\eta^{yi^2}$ where $1\leqslant y \leqslant p-1$.
-The out-of-phase auto correlation of these sequences is equal to 0, the cross ambiguity function is bounded by $\sqrt{p}$, and the magnitude of the Fourier transform of these sequences is equal to $1$.
-However, the magnitude of auto ambiguity function can reach $p$ with $\frac{1}{p}$ probability.